pwrtelegram/pwrtelegram/README.md

 All of the official telegram bot API features plus:

+* *NEW* It can fetch any mtproto update, such as name changes, typing notifications, changes of the online status and much more!

 * *NEW* It can be used with a normal account (with a phone number)!

 * *NEW* It can add users to a group!